Top 15 Things to do in Jersey

 Located on Jersey’s west coast, the Wetland Centre overlooks St. Ouen’s Pond, the largest natural body of water on the island.
 The Centre acts as a bird hide and education centre with access windows to catch sight of the many birds and other wildlife that call the reserve home.
 The Wetland Centre offers a unique and great way to watch birds act naturally as you are under cover in the centre looking out.
 Even the roof of the Centre is green to fit right in with its natural surroundings.
 Here, in the reserves reed bed and wet meadows you’ll encounter various ducks, waders, lapwings, warblers and buntings of which it is an important breeding ground for, as well as barn owls and kestrels.

 A leader in the “zoo” world, the Durrell Wildlife Park was created by Gerald Durrell, writer and conservationist, as a sort of ark to help save species from extinction and continues to work hard along with organizations and others zoos around the world to protect endangered species and their habitats.
 Home to various species that are endangered and even some that have gone extinct in the wild, the Durrell Wildlife Park is unlike many other zoos as it is all about the animals and providing a healthy and happy home for their residence in realistic natural enclosures.
 The park also provides a pilgrimage for many of us who have been inspired by the great man behind the park who grew up reading his many novels about his wildlife escapades and the beginnings of the zoo.
 A visit to the Durrell Wildlife Park is a must for the animal lover in all.
+Plus you can even stay onsite with a few different options, one being staying at the Durrell Wildlife Hostel.

 10. Eric Young Orchid Foundation